joeyklee/aloha-r/README.md

 * First: download and install [R](http://cran.stat.sfu.ca/) - make sure you download the right one for your system.
 	* For Windows users, you can choose between 32-bit and 64-bit versions of R, you need to choose which one is right for your computer.
 If you're really unsure, then choose the 32-bit, BUT if you don't mind google searching "32-bit or 64-bit windows for <insert computer model here>"
+	* ***SUPER IMPORTANT for Windows***: We've noticed some issues with R and the packages if you install R and R studio to to the "C:\Program Files" which is the default option.
+		* Instead try to install R and RStudio on your "C:\" drive.
+If you have already installed R to your "C:\Program Files" and have been noticing problems, uninstall R and Rstudio and reinstall them in your "C:\" drive.
 * Second: download and install [R studio](https://www.rstudio.com/products/RStudio/#Desktop) (make sure to install R first!)